kmaida/angular-mediacheck/README.md

 export class AppModule { }
 ```

-## Usage Example: Setter / Getter Service
+## Usage Example: Data Service

-This is likely the simplest use-case.
-This approach is most effective if you have routed components and need to implement template changes based on media queries throughout your app.
+This is likely the simplest and most ubiquitious implementation example.
+This approach is especially effective if you have routed components and need to implement template and/or script changes based on media queries _throughout_ your app.

-You may wish to create an intermediary service to set and get screen size data in the root component and then share it globally throughout the app without the need to directly pass inputs to children.
-Keep in mind that a simple setter/getter service does not provide a method of observation in script, so if you need to make imperative changes, you'll have to use a hybrid approach or implement something new (feel free to submit pull requests with other useful samples!).
+You should create an intermediary service to set screen size data in the root component.
+You can then share it globally throughout the app without the need to directly pass inputs to children.
+Any component can access the service to get or subscribe to its data.

+The following `MqviewService` example supports setting, getting, and subscribing to data.
+We'll use the root app component to set this data by using the `MediacheckService`.

 ### Mqview Service

+Keep in mind that the data store service is entirely reliant on data flowing to it from elsewhere.
+This sample could be used with any data you wanted to set, get, and subscribe to in your app.

-Your setter/getter service might look something like this:
+When used with the default angular2-mediacheck, the data store service might look something like this:

 ```
 import { Injectable } from '@angular/core';
+import { ReplaySubject } from 'rxjs/ReplaySubject';

 @Injectable()
 export class MqviewService {
+  // wait until a value is produced (1) private isLargeSource = new ReplaySubject<boolean>(1);
   isLarge: boolean;

+  // isLarge subject - can be observed isLarge$ = this.isLargeSource;

+  // set isLarge$ / isLarge values
   setIsLarge(value: boolean) {
+    this.isLargeSource.next(value);
     this.isLarge = value;
   }

-  get getIsLarge(): boolean {
+  // getter to retrieve current value of isLarge get getIsLarge(): boolean {
     return this.isLarge;
   }